 - Have a fee of $65-S80 (sliding fee based on ability to pay)

 Group sessions usually

 - Consist of three to six leaders, plus a trained spiritual director

 - Have a fee of $25 per person per session

 - Have a negotiated duration (Such as, from 1.5 to 2.0 hours for 9 to 12 months)

 Note from Clare

 Spiritual direction is sharing both the negatives and the positives in your spiritual journey.
 Honesty is essential in both your relationship with God and with your director.
 Spiritual direction has been practiced in the church for centuries.
 Today those who long to engage with God on a more intimate level and have someone to walk with him or her on this journey seek it.
 I feel specifically called to offer spiritual direction to Christian leaders.
 The danger for Christian leaders is that in your call to serve others on their spiritual journey, you can lose your own close connection to God.
 Spiritual Direction is an important discipline that can serve to help you pay attention to your own soul and your soul’s desire for an authentic relationship with God.
 Follow this link to learn more about Spiritual Direction from my dear teacher and friend Ruth Haley Barton.

 - Spiritual direction as a spiritual exercise, not an intellectual exercise

 Clare is a contemplative-activist Christ-follower with a conviction that all sustainable action in the world must emerge from a life that is centered and operates from interior freedom.
-Gratefully married 35 years, deeply blessed with 3 married children and 4 grand children.
-As a ministry team and individually, Scott and Clare challenge people to grow in personal and relational integrity.
-They love life, adore each other, and passionately lead people into their God-given design and desire.
+Gratefully married 36 years, deeply blessed with 3 children and 4 grandchildren.
+As a ministry team and individually, Clare’s mission is to help people navigate the journey home.
 You can email her.